 Following Dr. Knisely's death in 1980, her husband, Samuel E. Knisely, established the Kristine Sandberg Knisely Memorial Fund as a way to carry on her profound legacy.

-In 1996, the first Kristine Sandberg Knisely Award and Lectureship was held and it has become an honored event, drawing prominent speakers from around the world.
-It is held annually at The Children's Hospital of Philadelphia and the University of Pennsylvania in Philadelphia, PA.
+In 1996, the first Kristine Sandberg Knisely Lectureship Award was held and it has become an honored event drawing prominent speakers from around the world.
+It is held annually at The Children's Hospital of Philadelphia.

-Barbara K. Schmidt, MD, FRCP(c), MSC, currently a professor of pediatrics at the Perelman School of Medicine at the University of Pennsylvania and attending neonatologist at CHOP, was chosen as the 2006 Kristine Sandberg Knisely Lecturer and Award Recipient.
-A year later, she joined the Perelman School of Medicine at the University of Pennsylvania as a professor of pediatrics, and CHOP as an attending neonatologist and director of clinical research.
-In 2008, Dr. Schmidt was named the Kristine Sandberg Knisely Chair in Neonatology.
+Barbara K. Schmidt, MD, FRCP(c), MSC, is currently a professor of pediatrics at the Perelman School of Medicine at the University of Pennsylvania.
+She is an attending physician in the Division of Neonatology and director of Clinical Research.
+In 2006, Dr. Schmidt was chosen as the Kristine Sandberg Knisely Lecturer and Award Recipient.
+In 2008, she was named the Kristine Sandberg Knisely Chair in Neonatology.

 Jennifer F. Culhane, PhD, MPH